AnkushSinghGandhi/DeltaStream-OptionAnalysis2/TUTORIAL.md

 ## 1. Introduction

-### What is Option ARO?
+### What is DeltaStream?

-Option ARO is a real-time option trading analytics platform that provides:
+DeltaStream is a real-time option trading analytics platform that provides:
 - Live market data streaming
 - Option chain analysis
 - Put-Call Ratio (PCR) calculations